A young man's strange erotic journey around the globe

 Another henna beard bro

-Poster on a wall with a guy’s face that someone felt needed a henna beard and drew one on.
+Poster on a wall depicting a guy’s face that someone felt would look more distinguished with a henna beard

 Dudes in “longyi” which is the skirt-like bottoms they wear